tsimonato/gtapssp/README.md

 ## 🤝 Contributions

-We welcome contributions to enhance **GTAPSSP**!
-Feel free to:
+We welcome contributions to enhance **GTAPSSP** and feel free to:
-- Open an [issue](https://github.com//gtapssp/issues) to report bugs or suggest features.
+- Open an [issue](https://github.com/tsimonato/gtapssp/issues) to report bugs or suggest features.
 - Fork the repository and submit a pull request.

 ## 📝 License